MisanthropeGirl/schroders/README.md

 6. Selectors: Empty selectedTickers

 Tests added for everything but 4.
 Duplicates won't happen as the reducer adds or removes a ticker based on its presence or otherwise within the array.
 Not bothered by the persistence issue at this time.

+Claude also suggested some refactoring to reduce code repetition in the tests for actions and selectors.

+## 2025-10-22

+Added some error checking for the dates.
+Although min and max values have been set the MUI TextField allows users to breach these.
+Have I missed something in configuration or should I have used a lower level component, i.e. Input, rather than the wrapper?

+Added basic 'does it render without crashing tests' for each component and started on testing `ChartOptions`.
+Have tested the rendering and initialisation of the fields but can't figure out how to test the change event handlers (aside from the error conditions in the date one - albeit that testing to date is before from date is throwing an error despite my copying the code from the reverse test).

+## 2025-10-28

+Realised that my error checking for the dates wasn't good enough so I rewrote it and the tests.
+Spent a lot of time trying to test the dispatching of the action for the price option change with the help of Claude but eventually gave up since I couldn't simulate the dispatch tself so stuck to testing the behaviour and the outcome. `--coverage` says 100% so hopefully I've covered everything.

+Started out using `fireEvent` to simulate the user interactions but was pointed at `userEvent` instead.
+I understand that this is the better way of emulating them but trying to update inputs with `.type()` (or at least date inputs) requires clearing the input first - although that may just be because of Material UI.